-The Association of American Medical Colleges, Ayuda Familias in Texas, and the Whole Person Care LA Medical-Legal Community Partnership are being honored with awards from the National Center for Medical-Legal Partnership for their work to advance health equity and justice through the integration of health and legal services.
-Awards will be presented at the upcoming Whole Person.
+The Association of American Medical Colleges, Ayuda Familias in Texas, and the Whole Person Care LA Medical-Legal Community Partnership were honored with awards from the National Center for Medical-Legal Partnership for their work to advance health equity and justice through the integration of health and legal services.
+Awards were presented at the Whole Person.
 Whole Team.
 Whole Communities.
-Summit on September 20, 2019, at the Gaylord National Harbor Resort & Convention Center in National Harbor, Maryland.
+Summit on September 20, 2019.

 The 2019 Medical-Legal Partnership Leadership Award

 The Medical-Legal Partnership Leadership Award was established in 2010 and is given annually to recognize an individual or group whose leadership, vision, and hard work have significantly advanced and strengthened the medical-legal partnership (MLP) movement to reach people and communities in need through integrated health and legal services.
 This year, the Association of American Medical Colleges (AAMC) was honored for the ways they embraced the medical-legal partnership intervention in its infancy and made strategic investments to ensure sustainable, evidence-based MLP practice.